longj724/personal-site/content/about.md

 draft: true
 ---

 Hi, I'm Justin, and I am a sophomore at the University of Michigan.
 I currently live in Ann Arbor, but grew up and went to highschool in a suburb of Cleveland, Ohio.
 I am studying computer science, and am also interested in entrepreneurship and psychology.
-Outside of school I am very passionate aboute running, and endurance sports in general.
+Outside of school I am very passionate aboute running, and endurance sports.
 I also enjoy reading, listening to podcasts, and watching Cleveland sports.

 # What I am Up to Right Now

-I am currently enjoying my last few weeks of summer break before heading back to school.
-I just returned from a two week trip to China.
-While culturally China varies greatly from the U.S., after talking to a variety of locals I realized many of them have the same motivations and desires as Americans.
+I just returned to school and am about to begin the fall semester.
+I spent the first half of my summer at school taking classes.
+I also spent two weeks traveling throughout China.

 As it relates to programming I have been learning Javascript and NodeJS.
 I am also refreshing myself on C++ and learning about data structures and algorithms as I prepare myself for a class I will be taking on that subject this fall.